Stillwater, Nevada

-Stillwater is a 19th-century ghost town of Churchill County, Nevada.
-Stillwater became the county seat of Churchill County in 1868, when the town was an important mail stage stop.
-In 1903 the seat of government moved to Fallon, Nevada.
+Stillwater is a ghost town in Churchill County, Nevada, United States.
+From November 8, 1867 to January 1, 1904, Stillwater served as the county seat of Churchill County until the role was moved to Fallon.

 In July 1862, a station of the Central Overland California and Pikes Peak Express Company was established in Churchill County.
 Its name was derived from the Stillwater Slough which was a deep sluggish waterway.
 Settlers began arriving in the fall of 1862 and the spring of 1863, and the town of Stillwater grew up around the station.
+On November 7, 1867, following a county vote, Stillwater became the county seat of Churchill County, replacing La Plata, and by May 7, 1868, the county seat post office had been moved there.
+Between 1867 and 1868, Stillwater was its most prosperous, with a population of 150.

-It became the county seat in December 1868, at which time the population of Stillwater was about 150.
-The county seat and courthouse were moved to Fallon in 1902, and the decline of Stillwater was hastened, although the population was listed as 420 as late as 1940.
+On January 1, 1904, following an act by the 21st Nevada Legislature, the county seat and courthouse were moved to Fallon Following the removal of county seat status, the decline of Stillwater was hastened, although the population was listed as 420 as late as 1940.
 The Stillwater National Wildlife Refuge was established in 1949.
 Stillwater was a Pony Express Stop.